How to Choose a Career When You Have No Passion (Yet)

 Here's the shift: you don't find passion first, you build it through proof.

-You only need a bit of curiosity and one small experiment, not a grand calling.
+You only need a bit of curiosity and one validation sprint, not a grand calling.

 Quick answer